JustinCheung168/termi/README.md

 Then run `./client.py` on the computer whose keyboard and mouse you are using.

-You can exit the session using Ctrl+Q. The server will continue to run and will be prepared to accept another client connection.
+You can exit the session using Cmd+Q. The server will continue to run and will be prepared to accept another client connection.

 Only tested using Mac personal computer + Linux remote computer.
-Not designed for another setup yet.
+Not designed or tested for another setup yet.